bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/02-Stu_Branching-Pushing/README.md

   git checkout master
   ```

-* Now go to your GitHub repo's main page and go to the "Pull request" section.
+* Now go to your GitHub repository's main page and go to the "Pull request" section.
 Select the `add-html-skeleton` pull request from the list.

   ![PR List](Images/03-PR-List.png)